13 Best Bloom Alternatives in 2026

 - Accounting reports and financial dashboard

-Limitations: The tax preparation features are US-only, which limits its value for international freelancers.
-Project management is minimal — task lists exist but there are no Kanban boards, Gantt charts, or dependencies.
+Limitations: The tax preparation features are US-only, which limits value for international freelancers.
+Project management is minimal: task lists exist but there are no Kanban boards, Gantt charts, or dependencies.

 Moxie (formerly Hectic) is a comprehensive freelancer platform that covers CRM, proposals, invoicing, project management, time tracking, client portals, and scheduling in one place.
-It offers a free tier with limited features, which makes it an easy low-risk switch from Bloom.
-The dashboard provides a financial overview with revenue tracking, outstanding invoices, and upcoming deadlines, giving freelancers a clear picture of their business health.
+It offers a free tier with limited features, making it a low-risk switch from Bloom.
+The dashboard provides a financial overview with revenue tracking, outstanding invoices, and upcoming deadlines.

 Key features: